 ISEB provide a mark scheme for common entrance papers, but schools are free to mark the papers however they see fit, depending on their entrance criteria and required pass mark.

 Our 13+ tutors guide students in what to prepare for each school they apply for and provide the appropriate teaching and resources.
-It is very important to know which schools the student will be sitting early, so that the correct preparation takes place.
+Before utilising our services, it’s very important to know which schools the student will be sitting early, so that the correct preparation takes place.

 If a student successful in their pre-tests and/or their CE exam, they will be invited to interview with the schools that are interested in their application.

 Most of these interviews are based around demonstrating the ability to reason and explore concepts which are new to most pupils.
 Once the exams have shown what the candidate knows and can do, the school will be interested in assessing their potential.
-We can help with individual interview preparation.
+JK’s expert 13+ tuition team can help with individual interview preparation.